LLNL/RAJA/docs/sphinx/tutorial/jacobi.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The problem domain in the example is the unit square :math:`[-1,1] x [-1, 1]`.
-On the domain, we define grid with uniform mesh spacing :math:`h` in x and y.
+On the domain, we define grid with uniform grid spacing :math:`h` in x and y.
 The discrete solution values will be computed at the grid points that lie at the intersection of the grid lines.
 Then, the approximate derivatives are defined using finite differences as follows: